-Participants in NBTB enjoy Stanford’s award-winning dining program, the first university food service to be certified green and to receive an “A” grade in food and recycling by the Sustainable Endowments Institute (in 2008).
-Click here for sample menus from Stanford Dining, including information on special dietary needs.
-Our Summer 2012 dining assignment was Lakeside Dining at Lagunitas Court, which is representative of the dining program.
-Students can also find more dining options at Tresidder Student Union.
+NBTB students and staff enjoy Stanford’s award-winning dining program, the first university food service to be certified green and to receive an “A” grade in food and recycling by the Sustainable Endowments Institute.
+Click here for more on Stanford Dining, including information on halal and vegetarian/vegan options plus allergies and special dietary needs.
+Our Summer 2017 dining assignment was Arillaga Family Dining Commons (left).
+More dining options are at Tresidder Student Union.

 NBTB students can get access to Stanford athletic facilities by purchasing a day pass.
 Access to the Avery Aquatic Center costs $5 per person per day.
 Taube South Tennis Courts are available to students when they are not in use by tennis camp.
 Hiking, jogging and biking are free.

 Room assignments will be made by the program, but please let us know if you have special needs.
 Students who are otherwise qualified for the program but require special arrangements to accommodate a disability or wheelchair access may request such accommodations by contacting us at email@example.com or by writing to us at Newsroom By the Bay, P.O.B.
 20105, Stanford, CA 94309.
 Requests should be made along with the program application.

 In line with Stanford summer workshop requirements, at least one faculty and/or staff member is accessible by pager or cell phone (on a 24/7 basis) for emergency contact for the duration of the program.

 Faculty/staff also will accompany and supervise participants at all times, especially during walks to and from University facilities, or while participants are in the academic buildings or in the dining halls.